MarkKrickovich/MarkKrickovich.github.io/index.md

 ---
 ## Market Basket Association Prediction
 ###  Apriori Algorithm using R and WEKA
 Machine-learning project using association rule mining to find associative patterns from market-basket data.
-The Apriori algorithm was chosen; this algorithm is commonly used to find purchasing patterns between items.
+The Apriori algorithm was chosen.
 By learning buying patterns, companies can improve catalogue content, effectively complete store layout, and find fraud in various transactions (credit-card, network-intrusion).
-The result indicates that “other vegetable” items purchased by a customer will lead to (more than other purchased items) the purchase of the item “whole milk”.
+**Image Below:** The result indicates that “other vegetable” items purchased by a customer will lead to (more than other purchased items) the purchase of the item “whole milk”.
 This can be used to collocate items in a store or to implement incentive purchase offer programs by a grocer.

 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/markkrickovich/MarketBasketAssociation)